The Tuckshop operated by the P&C.

 How to order

 To reduce food waste, you must order all meals.
 Only a few items are for sale over the counter.
-You can order online or drop your order in person before school.
+Orders are now exclusively made online.
+Students can still purchase iceblocks, slushies and popcorn over the counter at both breaks.

 Visit the School24 website.
 You will need to register using our school ID (25385963).
 The full menu is available online and you can order and pay with your credit card.
 You can even place a regular weekly order and automatically top up your account with your credit card.